theodi/member-directory/app/views/devise/registrations/_individual_terms.html.md

 1. Introduction
-    1. This Agreement is made between <span class='legal-name'>(name)</span> ("You" or "Your") and the ODI and will govern the ODI's relationship with you whilst you are an 'Individual' Supporter of the ODI.
+    1. This Agreement is made between <%= member.name %> ("You" or "Your") and the ODI and will govern the ODI's relationship with you whilst you are an 'Individual' Supporter of the ODI.

 2. Definitions